cs161-staff/textbook/index.md

 Weaver](https://www1.icsi.berkeley.edu/~nweaver/), Andrew Law, [Nicholas Ngai](https://ngai.me/), Peyrin Kao, Sheqi Zhang_

+**Note that this online version of the textbook is currently not being updated.
+The latest version of the course notes are available as PDFs on [the course website](https://cs161.org/resources#notes).
+We hope to have a first version of an online textbook available before the start of the Summer 2021 semester.**

 This is the textbook for the [CS 161: Computer Security course at UC Berkeley](https://cs161.org/).
 It provides a brief survey over common topics in computer security including memory safety, cryptography, web security, and